rimas-kudelis/wp-simple-discography/readme.txt

     * dynamic : default : 1 value : 0, 1 : show directly the discs and Songs. the user can not discs!
     * show_song : default : 1 value : 0, 1 : don't show the Discs and the songs
     * Display : default : list value : list, thumbnail
+    * show_title : default : 1 value : 0, 1
+    * cover_width : default : 150 value : 1, 2, 3, 4,...
+    * cover_height : default : 150 value : 1, 2, 3, 4,...
+    * id : default : "" value : string : if you use more than one sidi-discography on a page

 = Main Features =
 * Easy to add new album
 * Shortcode for view album list
+* Widget with Album list
+* Scalable cover on widget and shortcode
 * Easy to organize tacks (Drag&Drop)
 * Integrate responsive design for web and mobile
 * Easy integration into the default WordPress themes and Genesis